Thursday, July 31, 2008

 nostra valent, Lycida, tela inter Martia, quantum

-Chaonias dicunt aquila veniente columbas.
+Chaonias dicunt aquila veniente columbas.…but songs of ours

 Avail among the War-God’s weapons, Lycidas,